-You might know internet cafes as places you go to surf the web for an hour or two, but in Japan, they can and sometimes do work differently.
+You might know internet cafes as places you go surfing the web for an hour or two, but in Japan, they can and sometimes do work differently.
 If you ever miss the last train home for the evening or desperately need a place to stay, then an internet cafe is your best bet.
 In Japan, they are known as Manga Kissa, and here we will explain how it works.

 - What is included?

 The video is owned and created by Erica Lion.
 Visit her youtube page here.

 You pay at the front desk and get taken to your cubicle.
 The cubicle is small (usually 2m x 2m), and at the bare minimum, you will have a PC with internet access, a charging port for your phone, headphones, a reclining chair, a mattress, pillows, and blanket.
 Higher-end Manga Kissa’s might have a console with a TV and maybe even a VR system.

 Outside of your cubicle are shared bathrooms and toilet facilities, and if you’re feeling hungry or thirsty, there will be some vending machines offering various drinks and food.
 Many of the drinks are usually free, so you can help yourself as much as you please.
 There may even be DVDs and Manga books you can take back to your cubicle.

 Prices vary from place to place and depend on what’s included, but you can expect to pay anywhere between $16 to $30 US for 7 to 12 hours.
 Although not all that comfortable, it’s still by far the cheapest form of accommodation in Japan.

 Has everything up to this point sounded too good to be true?
 Well, maybe it is.
 Here are the downsides to staying in a Manga Kissa Internet Cafe.

 1: It feels like sleeping in an office environment: Sleeping in an internet cafe with all those cubicles, computers, and people really does feel like sleeping in an office.